kosdziuba/flights-aggregator/README.md

 ### Run:

+The application has two scopes: `api` and `tasks`.

+`api` scope responsible for the API application only, and `tasks` for tasks scheduler with tasks only.

+`api` application scope doesn't fetch providers flights, the `flights` endpoint just shows data from the DB.
+In order to fetch data from flights providers you need to start app with scope `tasks`.

+To select application scope you should set `APP_SCOPE` env variable in the `.env` file.

+So, normally running application consists of two instances (one for `api` and another for `tasks`).

 - Development: run `npm run start:dev` this command will start the development server with hot reload.
 - Docker: run `docker-compose build` and then `docker-compose up -d` (run `docker-compose down` if you would like to stop the project).
 This will build and run the project with Redis cache.
 - Tests: run `npm run test`.

 ### Development:

-- Project has `plop` generation, so if you need to add a new controller of provider just use `plop` and it will generate it in the right place with the right structure.
+- Project has `plop` generation, so if you need to add a new controller or provider just use `plop` and it will generate it in the right place with the right structure.
 - All the API response body keys are converted to `snake_case` via [snake-case.interceptor.ts](src%2Finterceptors%2Fsnake-case.interceptor.ts), so you can write your controller DTO properties in `camelCase`.
 Also take a look at `@SCApiProperty` decorator - it will help to convert your swagger API response body keys to `snake_case`.
 - Use `fast-case` lib for your case conversions.